shapeshift/thornode/docs/mimir.md

 `MinRunePoolDepth`: Minimum number of rune to be considered to become active `PoolCycle`: Number of blocks the network will churn the pools (add/remove new available pools) `StagedPoolCost`: Number of rune (1e8 notation) that a stage pool is deducted on each pool cycle.
+`KillSwitchStart`: Block height to start to kill BEP2 and ERC20 RUNE `KillSwitchDuration`: Duration (in blocks) until switching is deprecated

 ## Miscellaneous